rweather/TinyJAMBU/tools/hashref/README.md

 This construction is vulnerable to length extension attacks just like SHA256.
 Use of a HMAC-style mode for keyed hashing and key derivation is recommended.
+This directory also contains reference code for TinyJAMBU-HMAC.